EconomyLens.com

 Related

-“Most favored nation” status is a World Trade Organization rule that aims to prevent discrimination between a country and its trading partners, leveling the playing field for international trade.
+“Most favored nation” status is a World Trade Organization rule that aims to prevent discrimination between a country and its trading partners, levelling the playing field for international trade.
 This is not the first time that Trump has attempted to lower US drug prices.
 During his first 2017-2021 term in office, he announced a similar proposal to cut US drug prices, but his plans failed in the face of strong opposition from the pharmaceutical industry.
 Last month, the US president signed an executive order aiming to lower crippling drug prices by giving states more leeway to bargain-hunt abroad and improving the process for price negotiations.

 © 2024 AFP